Personal tools

-Here are "Top 10 Tips" about how you can create a basic alert about human rights or alternatives for yourself or someone else.
-Unfortunately, nonprofit human rights organizations -- including MindFreedom International -- do not have the resources to research, interview and write up all the alerts that deserve to be publicized.
-In the Internet age, we all are our own media!
+Here are frequently asked questions and tips about how you can create a basic brief alert about human rights or alternatives for yourself or someone else.
+Unfortunately, nonprofit human rights organizations — including MindFreedom International — do not have the resources to research, interview and write up all the alerts that deserve to be publicized.
+In the Internet age, we are each our own media!
 A simple alert is an easy way to network with others.
-Your alert may lead to a larger campaign and could help win a victory of human rights.
+Your alert may lead to a larger campaign and could help win a victory of human rights. [updated Dec.
+2011]

 Why should I try to create an alert?